Sixth-inning surge can’t carry Redbirds over Sounds

 Topics

-Memphis Redbirds Nashville Sounds Memphis vs. Nashville Redbirds vs. Sounds 2025 Triple-A baseball season Subscriber OnlyThank you for supporting local journalism.
+Memphis Redbirds Nashville Sounds Memphis vs. Nashville Redbirds vs. Sounds 2025 Triple-A baseball season Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+Your support is critical.

 Want to comment on our stories or respond to others?
 Join the conversation by subscribing now.
 Only paid subscribers can add their thoughts or upvote/downvote comments.
 Our commenting policy can be viewed here.